 Maine Medical Center offers a CNA training course, sponsored by MMC’s Center for Clinical and Professional Development and Portland Adult Education.
 The course, offered in January, March and September, includes classroom work, skills labs, and clinical experience.
 The course is an 11- week, daytime course of 180 hours.
-MMC covers the cost of the course and the books.
+MMC covers the cost of the course.
 At the end of the course, the students take the State Certification Examination.

 The CNA Training Covers:

 - Safe patient care delivery

 - Assisting with activities of daily living

 - Nutrition and assisting patients with meeting nutritional needs